nishantnayar/Trading-System/Readme.md

 **Getting Help:**
 - Check the console logs for detailed error messages
 - Verify your Alpaca account status in the dashboard
-- Test your credentials by accessing the dashboard at `http://localhost:8002/dashboard`
+- Test your credentials by accessing the Streamlit UI at `http://localhost:8501`

 ### Installation